AbuAbdullahal-Mawsili/file_config_i3-/README.md

 sudo apt Install i3lock

-And if you are users of Fedora, only delete APT and put DNF thus
+And if you fedora are users of Fedora, only delete APT and put DNF thus